google/clusterfuzzlite/docs/clusterfuzzlite.md

 ## Library and Sanitizers

 - [libFuzzer] library for coverage-guided testing
-- [AddressSanitizer], for finding memory safety issues.
+- [AddressSanitizer], for finding memory safety issues
 - [MemorySanitizer], for finding use of uninitialized memory
 - [UndefinedBehaviorSanitizer], for finding undefined behavior (e.g. integer overflows)